-“Leo” kata, “I’ve begun to read it and I like very much the depth at which you look at the world.”
+“Leo” says, “I’ve begun to read it and I like very much the depth at which you look at the world.”
 He continues, “You’ve astounded me once more with your insight!
 Who knows how many more phenomena could be explained with LTT effects?
 The amount of a dozen such demonstrations would make your point totally convincing for science.”

-“Mark” kata, “I really like your idea on our sense of the speed of light and your explanation is simple and effective with no fancy tricks or made up forces, but with a common sense understanding.
+“Mark” says, “I really like your idea on our sense of the speed of light and your explanation is simple and effective with no fancy tricks or made up forces, but with a common sense understanding.
 Right or wrong your idea opens up many possible theories that may have been overlooked due to our stubbornness to conform to long-standing ideas and assumptions.”
 And he continues, “I find your ideas very interesting and like the way you look at things from different angles.
 I agree philosophy plays a big part in our understanding of nature and the universe.”

 I also got your book and as I am down with the cold was able to read it right away.
 I thoroughly enjoyed it, especially as we share similar strong influences on our thinking, namely Physics and spirituality.
 As you can imagine, I find some parts of the book more compelling and thought provoking than others.
 And ideally we would be able to sit over a few pots of tee and talk about the book and exchange thoughts and ideas.
 Maybe one day I visit S’Pore again (or you are in NYC…)…

 In the meantime, for what its worth, below are some immediate thoughts on the chapters.
 They are obviously not halve as thorough and well thought out as yours, so please regard them as simple musings of a captivated reader a hence might have little or no value.